 Bank Swallows (Riparia riparia) are a threatened species in California due to their dependence on natural river processes.
 They are a fascinating, smallest North American swallow that burrows into the freshly eroded banks of coastal bluffs and rivers in CA. 70-90% of the California population of bank swallows breeds on the Sacramento River.
 Most of our rivers have been “hardened” by rock or concrete-excluding swallows from nesting.
 Altacal is a member of the Bank Swallow Technical Advisory Committee (BANS-TAC), a diverse group of agency and nonprofit groups formed to educate people about bank swallows and provide recommendations when projects may impact swallow habitat.
 The BANS-TAC has recently published a Conservation Strategy for the species.
 Altacal wrote and was awarded a grant to develop a brochure informing landowners about bank swallows: Bank Swallows and Incentives for Landowners along the Sacramento River.

-Altacal is the proud sponsor of our Northern Saw-whet owl (Aegolius acadicus) migration monitoring program with banding stations located on CSU Chico’s ecological preserves: Big Chico Creek (BCCER) and Butte Creek (BCEP).
+Altacal is the proud sponsor of our Northern Saw-whet owl (Aegolius acadicus) migration monitoring program with banding stations located on CSU, Chico’s ecological preserves: Big Chico Creek (BCCER) and Butte Creek (BCEP).
 In 2017, we added two new components to our research; we standardized our spring migration banding efforts and established a nest box program to determine potential saw-whet breeding on site.
-This year we are in our 13th season of fall migration monitoring.
+This year we are in our 15th season of fall migration monitoring.
 These results show that most saw-whets banded are females and migration timing occurs between October 15-November 15.
-Although none of the owls banded at our station have been recovered elsewhere, we captured one originally banded in Montana and one from Iowa, an unexpected surprise!
+We have captured one originally banded in Montana and one from Iowa, an unexpected surprise!
 Northern Saw-whet populations seem to rise and fall on a 4-year cycle, likely with their rodent prey.
 Graduate student Julie Shaw collected pellets and identified that the majority of prey items consisted of juvenile meadow voles, western harvest mice and deer mice.
 Her research included radio-tagging several owls and we found them roosting in densely vegetated trees and shrubs, many at eye level.
 No doubt they often go unnoticed by hikers and may even be roosting in your backyard-fall through spring.